Types of Therapy for Mental Illness Explained

 As the name implies, this therapy primarily looks at how we interact and relate to others.
-Sometimes problems will arise surrounding our roles in life, or the changing roles that we encounter.
-Other times it may be general relationship difficulties or to do with the grief we feel in bereavement.
+Sometimes, problems will arise from our roles in life or the changing roles that we encounter.
+Other times, it may be general relationship difficulties or the grief we feel in bereavement.
 A distinct problem or difficulty is unearthed and addressed, but the duration of the therapy is usually short term.
-Unlike some other therapies, IPT doesn’t require you to look into childhood issues or your symptoms, but focuses on the personal conflicts today that are causing problems.
+Unlike some other therapies, IPT doesn’t require you to look into childhood issues or your symptoms but focuses on the personal conflicts today that are causing problems.
 It may even help with a lack of interaction.

 This therapy is particularly good for treating various levels of depression.
 It is often found that those suffering a depressive illness may encounter problems with social interaction and relationships.
 That said, it can also be helpful for the following: